How To Beat I-10 Traffic El Paso Rush Hour Hacks

 Use Cruise Control Wisely

 On open stretches of I-10 with steady traffic flow, cruise control helps maintain a consistent speed and reduces fatigue.
-But during stop-and-go rush hour, it’s counterproductive.
+But during stop-and-go rush hour, its counterproductive.

 Turn off cruise control when traffic slows below 40 mph.
 Constant acceleration and deceleration from cruise control can make your driving less smooth and increase the risk of rear-end collisions.
 Manual control gives you better responsiveness to sudden changes.